An industrial engineering program coming soon to Béziers

 Until now, the lack of specialized engineering programs in Béziers had been a gap in the regional network of the Occitanie region.
 By filling this gap, Polytech Montpellier is strengthening its strategic position, while taking care not to compete with other schools in the region, such asENSCM or Institut Agro.

-This program, developed in collaboration with local stakeholders, is designed to complement existing programs.
-It aligns with the University’s strategic priorities, which aim to support the ecological transition and promote the growth of community-based programs in key cities such as Béziers.
+This specialization, developed in collaboration with local stakeholders, is intended to complement existing programs.
+It aligns with the University’s strategic priorities, which aim to support the ecological transition and promote the growth of local educational programs in key cities such as Béziers.

 Through this initiative, Polytech Montpellier demonstrates a clear ambition: to train engineers who are ready to tackle the industrial challenges of tomorrow, while revitalizing the local educational and economic landscape.
 This project illustrates the ability of academic institutions to adapt to societal changes by building bridges between education, research, and industry.

-The first students in this program are expected to enroll starting in September 2026 (subject to accreditation by the CTI), marking a decisive milestone in the development of higher education in Béziers.
-This represents a great opportunity for the region and its up-and-coming talent.
+The first students in this program are expected to enroll at the start of the 2026 school year in September (subject to accreditation by the CTI), marking a decisive step in the development of higher education in Béziers.
+This is a wonderful opportunity for the region and its up-and-coming talent.